SW386/pos-tagging/README.md

 # POS Tagging

-Implementation of a HMM model and BiLSTM model for POS Tagging# pos-tagging
+Implementation of a HMM model and BiLSTM model for POS Tagging
-# pos-tagging